filipvanlaenen/laconic/README.md

   Laconic.LOGGER.logError("Something went wrong.", token);
 ```

-This will print the following to `System.err`:
+This will print the following messages to `System.err`:

 ```
 Something happened.